← The journal AI & SaaS February 19, 2026

 The dynamic works like this: increased usage generates more data, which trains better models, which improves the product, which drives more usage.
 Companies in fintech, healthtech, and logistics often benefit from this compounding effect because the data itself is both proprietary and directly valuable to model performance.

 But here's what I've noticed in our M&A work: most SaaS companies don't actually have data moats.
 They have customer data, certainly.
-Usage logs, clickstreams, perhaps some behavioural analytics.
+Usage logs, clickstreams, perhaps some behavioral analytics.
 But this data either isn't sufficiently unique to create a competitive advantage, or it doesn't feed back into product improvement in a way that compounds over time.

 I've reviewed dozens of SaaS companies that claim "we're building our data moat" when what they really mean is "we store customer information."
 Those aren't the same thing.
 A true data moat requires that your data makes your product materially better than competitors in ways they cannot easily replicate.